harshkraj/Awesome-Algorithmic-Coding/README.md

 # Awesome-Algorithmic-Coding
-A Curated List of Algorithms, with implementations in C++.
+A Curated List of Algorithms, with implementations in C++
 ## Algorithms Implemented till now
 ### Elementary
 - Sieve of Eratosthenes